lbryio/lbry.com/content/faq/buy-sell-bittrex.md

 ## Selling

-### Selling LBC for BTC
+### Selling LBC for BTC / USDT
-To sell LBC for BTC, you will have to deposit your LBC to the Bittrex LBC wallet.
+To sell LBC for BTC or USDT, you will have to deposit your LBC to the Bittrex LBC wallet.
 [See depositing LBC to Bittrex](#Withdrawing-LBC-to-Bittrex)
-1. Go to the Bittrex home page, scroll down, under the BTC market, search for LBC and once it comes up, click on BTC-LBC.
+1. Go to the Bittrex home page, scroll down, under the BTC / USDT market, search for LBC and once it comes up, click on the trading pair.
 ![lbc](https://spee.ch/@lbrysh:6/lbc1.jpg)
 1. Click on Sell
 ![sell](https://spee.ch/@lbrysh:6/click-sell.jpg)